 The OECD Guidelines for Multinational Enterprises (MNEs) are a set of recommendations addressed by states adhering to the OECD Declaration on International Investment and Multinational Enterprises to multinational enterprises operating in or from these states.
-Since the 2000 revision (the latest revision was in 2011), the OECD Guidelines mandate that adhering states to set up National Contact Points (NCPs) “for undertaking promotional activities, handling enquiries and contributing to the resolution of issues that arise relating to the implementation of the Guidelines in specific instances”.
+Since the 2000 revision (the latest revision was in 2011), the OECD Guidelines mandate that adhering states to set up National Contact Points (NCPs) “for undertaking promotional activities, handling inquiries and contributing to the resolution of issues that arise relating to the implementation of the Guidelines in specific instances”.
 By 2017, 46 NCPs had been established in 48 adhering states.

 First adopted in 1976, the OECD Guidelines for MNEs provide guidance for responsible business conduct in areas such as: human rights, labour rights, environment, information disclosure, combating bribery, consumer interests, competition, taxation, and intellectual property rights.
 The 2011 revision of the Guidelines added a chapter on Human Rights aligned with the language of the UN Guiding Principles on Business and Human Rights (UNGPs).
 The UN Guiding Principles on Business and Human Rights (UNGPs) refer to the NCPs in the Commentary to Guiding Principle 25, where they are listed among State-based grievance mechanisms.

-NCPs undertake promotional activity, handle enquiries, and contribute to the resolutions of issues relating to the OECD Guidelines in “specific instances”.
+NCPs undertake promotional activity, handle inquiries, and contribute to the resolutions of issues relating to the OECD Guidelines in “specific instances”.
 Specific instances can be submitted by any individual or organisation regarding a business, operating in or from the territory of the adhering state, which has allegedly not observed the Guidelines.
 After an initial assessment to determine if the issues raised merit further consideration, the NCP will offer “good offices to help the parties involved to resolve the issues” and “facilitate access to consensual and non-adversarial means, such as conciliation or mediation, to assist the parties in dealing with the issues”.
 Finally, it will issue a final statement with recommendations on the implementation of the Guidelines.
 While many specific instances have gendered implications, very few have explicitly addressed the issue of gender violence or discrimination.
 As a rare example, in 2006, the Polish NCP handled a case relating to sexual harassment.+ Read more